Michael Jibson: Television

 Jibson's television work includes Phamer McCoy in the 2012 Primetime Emmy Awards winning 2012 US miniseries Hatfields & McCoys, directed by Kevin Reynolds and starring Kevin Costner and Bill Paxton, BBC Four film Burton & Taylor, alongside Helena Bonham Carter and Dominic West; The Thirteenth Tale starring Vanessa Redgrave and Olivia Colman – both for the BBC, Tubby and Enid, directed by Victoria Wood for the BBC, Father Brown for the BBC and Galavant for ABC.

 In 2015, Jibson received rave reviews for portraying the English military officer Myles Standish in Saints & Strangers, a US TV movie for the National Geographic Channel and Sony Pictures.
 The Hollywood Reporter reviewer wrote: "The mini's MVP, however, is Michael Jibson as the Pilgrims' iconic military adviser, Myles Standish.
 His commanding performance strikes just the right balance between the mythical and the credible, as if he somehow instilled an animatronic Disneyland automaton with a stirringly virile essence".
 Saints & Strangers chronicled the real story of the Pilgrims, including their harrowing voyage from England to America aboard the Mayflower and settling in Plymouth, Massachusetts.

 In 2020, Jibson played Tecwen Whittock in James Graham's television series Quiz, directed by Stephen Frears.

 In 2021, Jibson portrayed the infamous Rudolf II in the second season of Sky One's television drama A Discovery of Witches.
 Jibson played DS Stuart Reeves in the 2020 miniseries Honour which was based on the real life murder of Banaz Mahmod.
 After that, 2021 saw him portray Cary Hemings in season 2 of Sky One's political thriller Cobra.

 In 2022, Jibson played DC Paul Slaymaker in Four Lives for the BBC.
 It received positive reviews and Hugo Rifkind in The Times wrote, "All of the cast were strong, but Michael Jibson deserves particular credit as a hopelessly obstructive family liaison officer.
 The human embodiment of computer says 'no'."'
 The same year, Jibson also played Matthew Evansford in the Apple TV+ mini series The Essex Serpent, starring Claire Danes and Tom Hiddleston, which was directed by Clio Barnard.
+Later that year, Jibson played Martin Powell opposite Sheridan Smith in the four-part ITV drama No Return, written by Danny Brocklehurst.
+The series follows a British family whose holiday in Turkey becomes a nightmare when their teenage son is arrested and accused of sexual assault, forcing his parents to navigate an unfamiliar foreign legal system.
+The Radio Times awarded the drama four out of five stars and described it as a thriller that would “keep parents up at night”, while The Independent noted Jibson’s portrayal of Martin as a husband struggling with his powerlessness and increasing sense of emasculation as the family disintegrates.

 In 2023, Jibson played Bill Cotton in the BBC miniseries The Reckoning, starring Steve Coogan as Jimmy Savile.
 Also in 2023 Jibson played DCI Barber in the hit Netflix limited series Bodies, starring Stephen Graham.

 Personal life

 Jibson is married to fellow actor Caroline Sheen, cousin of actor Michael Sheen.
-The couple have one daughter born in 2012.
+The couple have one daughter born in 2012 named Flora.